1998 UEFA Cup final

 The 1998 UEFA Cup final was a football match played at Parc des Princes in Paris, France on 6 May 1998 as the conclusion to the 1997–98 UEFA Cup.
 It was the first time that the UEFA Cup final was played as a single leg at a neutral venue.

-The match was played between two Italian teams – Lazio and Inter Milan.
+The match was played between two Italian teams – Lazio and Internazionale, commonly known as Inter.
 Inter won the match 3–0 to win the UEFA Cup for the third time – a joint record with Juventus at the time.

 Background

-Inter Milan were one of the most successful Italian football teams.
+Internazionale were one of the most successful Italian football teams.
 They had won the European Cup twice in 1964 and 1965 and the UEFA Cup twice in 1991 and 1994.

 Lazio had never played in a European final before.
 Their previous best run was to the quarter-finals of the 1994–95 UEFA Cup.

 Since the inaugural edition in 1971–72, the UEFA Cup final had been played over two legs on a home and away basis.
 From the 1997–98 season, the final would be played as a single leg at a neutral venue.